 Bergant History, Family Crest & Coats of Arms

 Bergant is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 The Bergant family lived in Devon, where they held a family seat after the Norman Conquest of England in the 11th century.
+Originally from France, the name denoted a native of Burgundy as in 'de Burgoyne'.

 Early Origins of the Bergant family